w3f/polkadot-spec/docs/id-cryptography-encoding.md

 | ed25519    | The ed25519 signature complies with cite:\[josefsson_edwards-curve_2017\] except for the verification process which adhere to Ed25519 Zebra variant specified in cite:\[devalence_ed25519zebra_2020\].
 In short, the signature point is not assumed to be on in the prime ordered subgroup group.
 As such, the verifier must explicitly clear the cofactor during the course of verifying the signature equation. |
 | secp256k1  | Only for outgoing transfer transactions.                                                                                                                                                                                                                                                                                                                                                                          |

 An account key can be used to sign transactions among other accounts and balance-related functions.
 There are two prominent subcategories of account keys namely "stash keys" and "controller keys", each being used for a different function.
-Keys defined in [Definition 177](id-cryptography-encoding#defn-account-key), [Definition 178](id-cryptography-encoding#defn-stash-key) and [Definition 179](id-cryptography-encoding#defn-controller-key) are created and managed by the user independent of the Polkadot implementation.
+Keys defined in [Definition -def-num-ref-](id-cryptography-encoding#defn-account-key), [Definition -def-num-ref-](id-cryptography-encoding#defn-stash-key) and [Definition -def-num-ref-](id-cryptography-encoding#defn-controller-key) are created and managed by the user independent of the Polkadot implementation.
 The user notifies the network about the used keys by submitting a transaction, as defined in [Section A.1.4.2](id-cryptography-encoding#sect-creating-controller-key) and [Section A.1.4.5](id-cryptography-encoding#sect-certifying-keys) respectively.

 ###### Definition -def-num- Stash Key {#defn-stash-key}

-The **Stash key** is a type of account key that holds funds bonded for staking (described in [Section A.1.4.1](id-cryptography-encoding#sect-staking-funds)) to a particular controller key (defined in [Definition 179](id-cryptography-encoding#defn-controller-key)).
+The **Stash key** is a type of account key that holds funds bonded for staking (described in [Section A.1.4.1](id-cryptography-encoding#sect-staking-funds)) to a particular controller key (defined in [Definition -def-num-ref-](id-cryptography-encoding#defn-controller-key)).
 As a result, one may actively participate with a stash key keeping the stash key offline in a secure location.
 It can also be used to designate a Proxy account to vote in governance proposals, as described in [Section A.1.4.2](id-cryptography-encoding#sect-creating-controller-key).
 The Stash key holds the majority of the users’ funds and should neither be shared with anyone, saved on an online device, nor used to submit extrinsics.

 ###### Definition -def-num- Controller Key {#defn-controller-key}